Pinafore/cl1-hw/project/project.md

 The goal of this project is to predict whether the answer to a trivia question is correct or not (these are the same questions you classified in an earlier homework).
-Thus, it is a binary classification problem.
-You will have to train effective classification models, but the more important (and effective) route for success is to engineer features and gather additional data to help your predictions.
+The most important (and effective) route for success is to engineer features and gather additional data to help your predictions of the right answer.

 About the Data
 ==============